Personal Bankruptcy Toronto – A Fresh Financial Start

 Many hard-working, honest people never imagined that they would find themselves in such a financial crisis.
 They have always done their best to meet obligations and all of a sudden, often for reasons beyond their control, they find themselves unable to pay their debts and lack the assets to cover their outstanding debts.

 The Bankruptcy and Insolvency Act (BIA), also sometimes still referred to as the “Bankruptcy Act, or the BIA,” was created by the federal government in large part for the specific purpose of helping unfortunate, honest Canadians solve their financial troubles.
-The relief that is provided in a bankruptcy (or a proposal, or a consumer proposal) comes from something called a Stay of Proceedings which goes into effect as soon as the process is filed, in other words immediately.
+The relief that is provided in bankruptcy (or a proposal, or a consumer proposal) comes from something called a Stay of Proceedings which goes into effect as soon as the process is filed, in other words immediately.

 The Stay of Proceedings (or Stay) is a very powerful factor: